RedisLabs/redislabs-docs/content/rc/how-to/creating-aws-user-redis-enterprise-vpc.md

 categories: ["RC Pro"]
 aliases: /rv/how-to/creating-aws-user-redis-enterprise-vpc/
 ---
-Redis Cloud Pro automatically manages your cluster and provisions instances when needed.
-In order for Redis Cloud Pro to be able to manage AWS resources, you must have an AWS account that is separate from your AWS application account and a user on that separate AWS account.
+Redis Cloud automatically manages your cluster and provisions instances when needed.
+In order for Redis Cloud to be able to manage AWS resources, you must have an AWS account that is separate from your AWS application account and a user on that separate AWS account.

 Within that new AWS account, you need to create an **instance role** and a user with a specific **policy**.
-The user requires both **UI console access** and an **Access Key** so that Redis Cloud Pro can programmatically create and manage AWS resources on your behalf.
+The user requires both **UI console access** and an **Access Key** so that Redis Cloud can programmatically create and manage AWS resources on your behalf.
 After you create the user, generate an Access Key for the user and save the key in a secure location.
-These keys are required when you create an Redis Cloud Pro account.
+These keys are required when you create an Redis Cloud account.

 {{% warning %}}
 We use the provided credentials to configure your AWS environment and provision required resources.